 It also gives you 10% of your redeemed miles back (up to 10,000 miles per year), effectively reducing the cost of award tickets.

-This card has no annual fee.
-It offers 10,000 Delta SkyMiles after $500 in spend in the first three months.
+This card has no annual fee (Rates & Fees).
+It offers 10,000 Delta SkyMiles after $1,000 in spend in the first six months.

-You earn 2 miles per dollar spent at restaurants, 2 miles per dollar spent on Delta purchases, and one mile per dollar spent on everything else.
+You earn 2 miles per dollar spent at restaurants worldwide, 2 miles per dollar spent on Delta purchases, and one mile per dollar on all other eligible purchases.

 Ben has written many times about the benefits of using this card in conjunction with the Chase Sapphire Preferred or Chase Sapphire Reserve card, which can be a simple but effective strategy for acquiring points.